-Today we will learn how to draw a hexagon in two very different ways.
-First, we construct a precise hexagon using a compass and a ruler.
-Next, we will learn how to draw reasonably regular hexagon by hand, using six triangles to guide us and build it.
+Learn how to draw a hexagon in two ways.
+Construct a precise hexagon using a compass or learn how to draw hexagon from six triangles by hand.

 Our second hexagon is drawn by hand and built up from six triangles of the exact same shape.
-This is an easy technique to get a reasonably regular hexagonal shape by hand.
+This is an easy technique how to draw a hexagon with a reasonably regular shape by hand.

 If you are aiming to construct a hexagon with a given side length, the radius of the circle, i.e. the opening of your compass, is the given length of the side of a completed hexagon.